Money Goals: Marketing Manager

 It’s about independence.
 A few years back I finished university and moved back in with my parents.
 This was far from ideal.
 I’d gone from having my own independence back to the daily orders from Mum and Dad.
 I’d always wanted my own place but now, more than ever, I knew I needed to do something about it.
 So I guess that’s when I decided my goal was to get a mortgage and buy a house.

 How much progress have you made so far?

 It was a long process (roughly two years) but I eventually achieved my goal!
 I was able to save and increase my credit score only by sticking to the advice that I got from my mortgage advisor.
 Although, there were a few hiccups along the way.
 I’m only human.

-What were the challenges in reaching your goal?
-(Be honest)
+What challenges are you experiencing in reaching your goal?
+(Be honest)?

 Resisting the temptation to dip into my savings to buy things I wanted or to go on nights out was the main challenge.
 That was really hard and I failed a few times.
 Saving the money for a deposit took a really long time so I had to dig deep and persevere.

-How did it feel to reach your goal?
+How would it feel to reach your goal?

 Wonderful!
 After I was accepted for a mortgage, and subsequently had an offer I’d made on a house accepted, I felt on top of the world.
 After almost two years of saving and building my credit score, the whole process of finding a house to moving in took only two months!
 It flew by.
 I remember going to get the key and walking into my new home.
 I danced all around the empty house.
 I did it!

 How has your attitude to money changed since working on your goal?